Leopard 1: Modified and derivative vehicles

 Simultaneous to the production of the battle tanks, a number of engineering, bridging and recovery vehicles were developed, as well as a number of versions used in the anti-aircraft role.

 The most well known Leopard variants are the Bridgelayer "Biber" (Beaver), "Bergepanzer 2" armoured recovery vehicle, "Pionierpanzer 2 Dachs" (Badger) armoured engineer vehicle and the "Gepard" self-propelled anti-aircraft gun.
 The Warsaw Pact equivalent of the Gepard is the ZSU-23-4.
 Marconi Electronic Systems once offered conversions to the Marksman SPAAG for existing users of the Leopard 1.
 The Leopard 1 chassis would be used to carry the Marksman turret.

 The Canadian Army operates the Beaver Armoured vehicle-launched bridge, Taurus ARV, and Badger AEV, all based on the Leopard 1.

 The United Kingdom's Royal Marines operate a vehicle known as the Hippo beach armoured recovery vehicle.
 The Hippo is a conversion of a Leopard 1A5 chassis by Alvis Moelv.
 The main alteration has been the replacement of the turret with a raised superstructure that resembles the wheelhouse of a boat.
 The original 830 hp (634 kW) diesel engine has been retained, but the gearing of the transmission had been lowered, reducing the vehicle's road speed to 32 km/h (20 mph), but increasing tractive effort to 250 kN (56,000 lbf).
 Other modifications include the addition of working platforms, a nosing block, raised air intakes and an Auxiliary power unit.
 This raised the weight of the vehicle from 42.5 tonnes to 50 tonnes.
 The Hippo has a fording depth of 2.95 m (10 ft) and can pull vehicles up to 50 tonnes weight or push off from the beach a 240 tonne displacement landing craft.

+German company Flensburger Fahrzeugbau is the producer of a vehicle known as Wisent 1, a modernization of the Bergepanzer 2, it comes in Armoured Recovery Vehicle, Armoured Engineer Vehicle and Mine Clearing vehicle versions.
+The Wisent 1 is known to be operated by Denmark and Ukraine.